AnkithaVRamaiah/Linux/MyNotes/Notes.md

 8. **Great for Developers**:
    Linux is popular with **developers** because it has lots of tools for coding and building web applications.
 It is also widely used for **web servers**.

+---

+# what is kernel?

+The **kernel** is the core part of an operating system that acts as a bridge between the computer’s hardware and the software applications you use.
+It is responsible for managing system resources like the CPU, memory, and input/output devices, ensuring that everything works efficiently.
+When you run a program, the kernel allocates the necessary resources to it and manages communication with hardware.

+For example, if you open a text editor, the kernel decides how much memory the program needs and makes sure it can access the keyboard and display.
+The kernel also handles multitasking, allowing multiple programs to run simultaneously without interfering with each other.
+When you interact with the computer through a shell or a graphical interface, the kernel processes those requests in the background, handling everything from reading files to connecting to the internet.

+In short, the kernel manages the system's hardware and ensures that all software can run smoothly by allocating resources and handling communication between hardware and software.

+---

+# What is BootLoader?

+When you turn on your computer, the first thing that happens is the **BIOS/UEFI** performs a test (called **POST**) to check if all hardware is working.
+Then, it looks for a device (like a hard drive or USB) that contains the operating system.
+Once it finds one, the BIOS/UEFI loads a small program called the **bootloader** from the device into memory.
+For example, if you are using Linux, the bootloader is called **GRUB**.
+This bootloader's job is to load the **kernel**, the core part of the operating system, into memory.
+Once the kernel is loaded, it starts to set up the computer by initializing hardware, loading necessary drivers, and starting basic system services.
+After that, the system is ready, and you can interact with it using the **shell** (such as a terminal on Linux).
+In the shell, you can type commands like `ls` to list files.
+The shell sends these commands to the kernel, which processes them and shows the results back in the terminal.

+---

+# What is shell?

+The **shell** is a program that provides a way for users to interact with the operating system.
+It acts as an interface between the user and the kernel.
+When you type a command in the shell, the shell sends that command to the **kernel** to execute.
+The kernel processes the command and returns the result, which the shell then displays to you.
+For example, if you type the command `ls` in a Linux terminal, the shell sends the command to the kernel to list the files in a directory.
+The kernel fetches that information and sends it back to the shell, which shows you the list of files on your screen.
+The shell can be either a **command-line interface (CLI)**, where you type text commands, or a **graphical user interface (GUI)**, where you click on icons and buttons.
+Shells are an essential tool for developers and system administrators because they allow efficient control over the system using simple text-based commands.

+---